 BMO Taft-Hartley Services and BMO Trust and Custody Services are a part of BMO Global Asset Management and a division of BMO Harris Bank N.A., offering products and services through various affiliated entities of BMO Financial Group.

-Investment advisory services in the United States are provided by BMO Asset Management Corp., LGM Investments Limited, BMO Global Asset Management (Asia) Limited, Pyrford International Limited and Taplin, Canida & Habacht, LLC.
+Investment advisory services in the United States are provided by BMO Asset Management Corp., BMO Asset Management Limited, LGM Investments Limited, BMO Global Asset Management (Asia) Limited, Pyrford International Ltd and Taplin, Canida & Habacht, LLC.

-Investment advisory services in Canada are provided by BMO Asset Management Inc., BMO Asset Management Corp., LGM Investments Limited, BMO Global Asset Management (Asia) Limited and Pyrford International Limited.
+Investment advisory services in Canada are provided by BMO Asset Management Inc., BMO Asset Management Corp., LGM Investments Limited, BMO Global Asset Management (Asia) Limited and Pyrford International Ltd.

-Financial promotions in the United Kingdom are provided by LGM Investments Limited, Pyrford International Limited, and BMO Asset Management Limited.
-LGM Investments Limited, Pyrford International Limited, and BMO Asset Management Limited are authorized and regulated by the Financial Conduct Authority in the United Kingdom.
+Financial promotions in the United Kingdom are provided by LGM Investments Limited, Pyrford International Ltd, and BMO Asset Management Limited.
+LGM Investments Limited, Pyrford International Ltd, and BMO Asset Management Limited are authorized and regulated by the Financial Conduct Authority in the United Kingdom.

 Asset management services in Hong Kong are provided by BMO Global Asset Management (Asia) Limited, licensed by the Securities and Futures Commission to conduct regulated activity Type 9 – asset management under the Securities and Futures Ordinance.

 Investment products are: Not a Deposit — Not FDIC Insured — No Bank Guarantee — May Lose Value.

 Copyright © 2020.
 BMO Financial Corp.
 All Rights Reserved.

 TM/® Trade-marks/registered trade-marks of Bank of Montreal, used under license.